chrswndrs/me/zet/20220921085941/README.md

 data will be sent to primary node.
 This primary node can take the changes and send them to a secondary node.

+Note that the single-user mode server does not provide sophisticated line-editing features (no command history, for example).
+Single-user mode also does not do any background processing, such as automatic checkpoints or replication.

 Related:
  - https://kinsta.com/de/blog/postgresql-replikation/#was-ist-postgresql-replikation